malfell/rosediem/plans.md

 - [ ] Let people choose whether to log in with email or username
 - [ ] Have a remember me option for log in
 - [ ] Block feature
+- [ ] When registering let person know if username is free or taken upon typing it
 - [ ] Footer

 - [ ] Rules Page